xjtuiair-cag/Matterhorn/README.md

 import torch
 import matterhorn.snn as snn

-snn_model = snn.TemporalContainer(
+snn_model = snn.Temporal(
-    snn.SpatialContainer(
+    snn.Spatial(
         snn.Linear(28 * 28, 10),
         snn.LIF()
     )
 )
 ```

-In the code, `SpatialContainer` is one of Matterhorn's containers to represent sequential SNN layers on spatial dimension, and `TemporalContainer` is another Matterhorn's container to repeat calculating potential and spikes on temporal dimension.
-By using `SpatialContainer` and `TemporalContainer`, an SNN spatial-temporal topology network is built and thus used for training and evaluating.
+In the code, `Spatial` is one of Matterhorn's containers to represent sequential SNN layers on spatial dimension, and `Temporal` is another Matterhorn's container to repeat calculating potential and spikes on temporal dimension.
+By using `Spatial` and `Temporal`, an SNN spatial-temporal topology network is built and thus used for training and evaluating.

 The built network takes an $n+1$ dimensional `torch.Tensor` as input spike train.
 It will take the first dimension as time steps, thus calculating through each time step. after that, it will generate a `torch.Tensor` as output spike train, just like what an ANN takes and generates in PyTorch.
 The only difference, which is also a key point, is that we should encode our information into spike train and decode the output spike train.